 January – March

+This is generally the peak time across the whole country.
 A fantastic time to visit Rajasthan: hot in the day, cooler at nighttime.
 Delhi, Agra and Madhya Pradesh are ideal with warm sunny days, but beware cold dusks/dawns for safaris!
 South India is warm day and night.
-Generally peak time across whole country.

 April – May

-The heat and humidity is starting to build up in most regions in this pre-monsoon period.
-The exception is Sikkim and Uttarkhand where the conditions are ideal, with sunny dates and clear mountains views.
-It may be too hot for some in the northern and central regions (as high as 40 degrees!)
+The heat and humidity are starting to build up in most regions in this pre-monsoon period.
+The exceptions are Sikkim and Uttarakhand, where the conditions are ideal, with sunny days and clear mountains views.
+It may be too hot for some in the northern and central regions (as high as 40 degrees!).
 Wildlife viewing can be fantastic in Madhya Pradesh, but it’s seriously HOT.

 June – July

-The monsoon breaks across the country and brings relief from the humidity and there will be some very heavy rainfall, albeit mostly in short, sharp bursts.
+The monsoon breaks across the country and brings relief from the humidity, and there will be some heavy rainfall, albeit mostly in short, sharp bursts.
 The beaches are not so good in the south and tourism generally winds down in those areas.
-The trekking is excellent in the northern states.
+The trekking is excellent in the Himalayan region of Ladakh.

-Generally the monsoon is starting to dissipate and mid-August onwards is a good time to visit Rajasthan as temps are around the low 30’s.
-It’s quiet, for the most part reasonably dry and hotel prices are low.
+Generally, the monsoon is starting to dissipate, and mid-August onwards is an excellent time to visit Rajasthan as temps are around the low 30’s.
+It’s quiet, for the most part, reasonably dry and hotel prices are low.
 It is well worth considering for family visits during the long school holidays.

 September – October

 Temperatures are still high, but cooler than in May or June and by October it's creeping back into peak season across most of the county.
 Decent weather in September makes Rajasthan very attractive for anyone wishing to avoid the crowds.
-It is also a great time to visit Ladakh.
 High winds make sea conditions rough in the south.
+The Himalayan regions of West Bengal and Sikkim are excellent at this time too.

 November – December